 For small breweries, there is a strong argument for the main beer fermentation in open vats – the great marketing asset.
 A view of the beer in the fermentation phase with many colour of the yeast foam is one of the main attractions for all visitors of the craft brewery.

 Scheme of the brewery with the open fermentation technology :

 In modern breweries mainly the cylindrically-conical tanks are used for both bottom and top fermentation of beer.
 Although the quality of bottom-fermented beer from closed tank does not reach the quality of beer fermenting in open containers, the economic benefit is the decisive reason for the abandonment of traditional fermentation technology in other than small breweries.

 II.
 The top fermentation of beer

-Calculate the size and number of fermentation vessels
+How to calculate the size and number of fermentation vessels

-1. Calculate the size of fermenters
+1. Calculation the size of fermenters

 Example: We plan to produce three batches of wort during one brewing day in the brewhouse with volume of 2.5 HL.
 3 x 2.5 = 4.5 HL.
 We need fermentation vessel with a volume of at least 4.5 HL.
 We do not have the container with a volume of 4.5 HL in the type series, therefore we choose a container with a volume of 5 HL.

-2. Calculate the number of fermenters
+2. Calculation the number of fermenters

 Among the indicators that determine the number, size and type of containers for beer maturation, there are the recommended maturation periods (lying) of produced beer, the brewing daily volume of wort and the number of days that takes place during this period.